By: Avie Khalili and Dustin Ng

 Diagnosis of SIJ pain

 As previously mentioned, the SI joint is surrounded by a number of structures any of which may be the source of your pain.
 As such, in order to confirm the presence of SI joint pain, a thorough assessment by a physiotherapist is required.
 This assessment will include a detailed history including past injuries along with a series of special tests.
 In the presence of SI joint pain, these special tests, otherwise known as provocative tests, will reproduce the pain that you feel (Robinson et al., 2004).
 Laslett (2008) has shown that if three or more of these tests in Figure 2 are positive by reproducing pain, then the chances of having true SI joint pain is 91%.
-The article can be found at this link here.
 These tests are necessary as they will be able to pinpoint the origin of the pain and rule out the other numerous structures surrounding the joint (Robinson et al., 2004).
 Once the SI joint has been identified as the source of the pain, your physiotherapist will be able to take the next steps towards alleviating the pain through stretches, exercises and postural changes.

 Self-Management of SI Joint pain

 During the acute phase of SI joint pain (1-3 days of first experiencing pain), it is recommended to avoid aggravating factors of the pain.
 The aggravating factors are specific to each individual, however common ones are running, skating, and any twisting movements.
 Your physiotherapist will assess whether an SI belt can help you.
 When appropriate and applied properly, these supports can reduce your pain and improve your function.
 During the recovery phase (3 days – 8 weeks), it is recommended to seek physiotherapy and follow with prescribed home exercises (Hamidi-Ravari et al., 2014).

 Benefits of Physiotherapy for SI Joint Pain